-Open Payments is a U.S. national disclosure program created by the Affordable Care Act that increases public awareness of financial relationships between the health care industry (like medical device manufacturers and pharmaceutical companies) and physicians or teaching hospitals.
-Olympus is required to report payments or transfers of value they make to physicians or teaching hospitals.
+Open Payments is a U.S. national disclosure program created by the Affordable Care Act that increases public awareness of financial relationships between the healthcare industry (like medical device manufacturers and pharmaceutical companies) and physicians or teaching hospitals.
+Accordingly, at Olympus, we are required to report payments or transfers of value we make to U.S. physicians or teaching hospitals.
 The Centers for Medicare & Medicaid Services (CMS) collects this data annually and makes it publicly available and searchable online.

-Visit https://openpaymentsdata.cms.gov to use the CMS Open Payments Data search tool to search for information regarding payments made by Olympus to doctors or teaching hospitals.
-You can download all Open Payments data in detail, or search based on the Physician or Teaching Hospital receiving the payment, or the Company making the payment.
-Additional information on Open Payments is available on the Centers for Medicare and Medicaid Services website at https://www.cms.gov/OpenPayments.
+You can use the CMS Open Payments Data search tool to search for information regarding payments made by Olympus to U.S. doctors or teaching hospitals.
+You can download all Open Payments data in detail, or search based on the physician or teaching hospital receiving the payment, or the company making the payment.
+Additional information on Open Payments is available on the CMS website.

 Any questions/inquiries regarding the Olympus Open Payments report can be directed to AggSpend@olympus.com.

-Olympus values its relationship with health care providers and is committed to the transparency afforded by the Open Payments Reporting.
-Olympus’ Open Payments report includes the following types of transfers of value it makes to Physicians and Teaching Hospitals:
+At Olympus, we collaborate and interact with healthcare providers to advance new, safe, and effective medical technologies that lead to improvements in patient care.
+We value our relationship with healthcare providers and are committed to the transparency afforded by Open Payments Reporting.
+The Olympus Open Payments report includes the following types of transfers of value we make to physicians and teaching hospitals:

-- Compensation paid to health care professionals for services performed for the Company
+- Compensation paid to healthcare professionals for services performed for Olympus

 - Education on the use of our products and related treatments